-Cecily: I think it's different now.
-Year-rounders are probably facing some of the same challenges.
+- Cecily: I think it's different now.
+Year arounders are probably facing some of the same challenges.
 They're coping with more.
-They're having more technology, I think, to help them to cope with things.
+They're having more technology I think to help them to cope with things.
 I feel it's different in that way.
 I don't know any of them very well.
-I feel it has changed, but I feel the basic spirit of openness and friendliness is still there, and I think your generation, Beverly and yours, too, are trying to promote that by doing more at the hall and having more gatherings and things like that.
-It's an effort to bring back something of what we once had.
+I feel it has changed but I feel a basic spirit of an openness and pretty much a friendliness is still there and I think your generation Beverly and yours too are trying to promote that by doing more at the hall and having more gatherings and things like that.
+It's an effort to bring back something of what we once had I think.
 It seems like it.
-I'm not up there so much, so I can't speak of that too well.

-Annemarie: That's a real possibility, because this year for the first time people were complaining that there's too much social life and that we needed to cut back because we were working too hard with all the projects we have going.

-Cecily: Ask them what they really think is important, I guess, but I think to have something every Saturday night is important.
-It made me very sad to see the hall with nothing going on on Saturday night.
-I think all we needed was the records and a few people and it was fun.
-We brought some mixed cake or whatever.
-Karen, do you remember the cake that Helen Huck Ramon brought to a 4th of July party?

-Karen: I don't recall it, but maybe if you would jog my memory.

-Cecily: It was decorated with the colors of our nation and maybe some others besides, and it had pinecones all picked out on it and it was really something.
+I'm not out there so much so I can't speak of that too well. - Annemarie: That's a real possibility because this year for the first time people were complaining that there's too much social life and that we needed to cut back because we were working too hard with all the projects we have going. - Cecily: Ask them what they really think is important I guess but I think to have something every Saturday night is important.
+It made me very sad when I see the hall and there was nothing going on on that Saturday night and I think all we needed was the records and a few people and it was fun, brought some mixed cake or whatever.
+Do you remember the cake that Helen Hunt Ramone brought to a 4th of July party? - Cecily: Cecily is addressing Karen here. - Karen: I don't recall it but maybe if you would jog my memory. - Cecily: It was decorated with the colors of our nation and maybe some others besides and it had pinecones all picked out on it and it was really something.
 I mean it was fun.
 People were fun.
 They were different and individual and we had the hat dance, so many things that were...
 Different people specialized in managing those things.
-Ann Hensen was the wife of a son of a homesteader.
+Ann Hanson was the wife of a son of a homesteader I think.
 She ran the hat dance.
-She planned for it and bought the prizes and it was wonderful.
-She lived in California.
+She planned for it and bought the prizes and she lived in California and it was wonderful.
 It was wonderful for the children.
-I don't know if I got around to saying it.
+That was...I don't know if I got around to saying it.
 You were asking me about social life on the North Fork.
 The chance to meet, to know several generations of one family was absolutely vital to my family.
 We lived in the heart of Chicago where Barack Obama now lives.
 Nothing against him, don't get me wrong, but you can't exactly say it was friendly.
 It was a University of Chicago neighborhood.
 The people were not interested in getting to know you.
-They would say, "Does your husband work for the University?"
+They would say does your husband work for the University?
 Oh yes, the University of Illinois.
+Oh, yeah.
 It was really difficult for me.
-There again, I crossed trails with my father, who said he didn't like living in Marin County, which was sort of a bedroom community of wealthy people.
-He went back to Maine, and he said, "It's wonderful for my children to see a community where people know each other."
-That is what I got here, and it's more important to me than the scenery, by far.
+There again I crossed trails with my father who said he didn't like living in Marin County which was sort of a bedroom community of wealthy people and he went back to Maine and he said, "It's wonderful for my children to see a community where people know each other."
+This is what I got here and it's more important to me than the scenery by far.

-Annemarie: We missed when you moved from Dutch Creek to the west side.
+Annemarie: We missed when you move from Dutch Creek to the...